delta-eightyfour/cellar/README.md

 What this means:

-⚠️ No new updates for a while.
+❌ No new updates for a LOONG while.

 🧊 The repo stays up, untouched and open-source.

 🧠 I’m giving myself room to redesign the concept safely.

-📌 Future updates will be announced if/when they happen.
+📢 Future updates will be announced if/when they happen.

 I’m not quitting programming.
 I’m not abandoning the idea forever.
 I’m just being smart and not rushing something that needs more planning than I originally thought.